DanielGV22/MyContactManagementApp/README.md

 3. **Build & Run**
    - Let Gradle sync, then click **Run**.

-## Creating the GitHub Repository

-If you haven’t already created the remote repo, you can use GitHub CLI:

-# Authenticate once
-gh auth login

-# Create repo, push current code, set as origin
-gh repo create Multi-User-Contact-App --public --source=. --remote=origin --push

 Replace `<YOUR_USERNAME>` with your GitHub username when cloning.

 ## Dependencies